 1. Suncore and SananBio are owned by one of the largest LED chip manufacturers in the world.
 What inspired you to get involved with vertical farming?

 Food safety and security is a global concern that needs to be addressed.
 Suncore and SananBio saw a unique opportunity to leverage the parent company’s high efficiency LED horticulture lighting and expertise to help inspire the adoption of urban agriculture for small and larger commercial farms, primarily through the reduction of cost and complexity of vertical farming grow systems.
+Some have suggested that deltav integration services or something similar could be a potential avenue for increased efficiency.

 2. How is your grow system different from the many other grow systems on the market?